bkrxiii/Welcome/README.md

-# Welcome to my GitHub
+# Welcome to my gitHub

 I discovered code during the first lockdown in the UK and absolutely love it.